 The program also requires that the City accommodate individual voluntary annexations as the opportunities arise; most annexations are anticipated to result from voluntary annexations.
 Any future development or redevelopment of these areas will likely pursue annexation to receive water service, which is necessary to serve any densification or increased intensity on the properties.
-Prior to obtaining water service, annexation or an agreement to annex when conditions are appropriate, is a prerequisite.

-Concurrency findings are required for all land to be annexed with respect to water facilities, sewer facilities, public schools, streets, drainage, and other facilities (See Table NDC-H).
+Prior to obtaining water service, annexation or an agreement to annex when conditions are appropriate, is a prerequisite. facilities, public schools, streets, drainage, and other facilities (See Table NDC-H).
 This analysis is necessary to ensure public facilities are in place to adequately serve the area without negatively impacting both existing and future residents.